4 Easter cooking ideas to do with kids

 4 Easter cooking ideas for kids

 Food is always a big thing in our house, especially over certain celebrations and holidays.
 These Easter cooking ideas to do with kids are yummy and easy to make with few ingredients and made with lots of love.
 Alexa and I recently wrote a blog on fun things to do with the kids this Easter for Johannesburg, Durban and Cape Town) - why not add to the fun by trying some of these easter food ideas?
+Be sure to visit our latest blog to see what's on in Cape Town this Easter as well as our Johannesburg Easter egg hunt guide.

 1. Easter chocolate bark